What makes this course unique?

 - An undergraduate degree in Economics, Computer Science, Engineering, or any other related field, from an HEC recognized university

-- Scored at least 60% or CGPA of at least 2.5 in the terminal degree
+- Scored at least 60% in the annual system, or CGPA of at least 2.5, in the terminal degree

 |Program Duration||4 semesters (2 years)|